vatsimnetwork/simaware-tracon-project/README.md

 # SimAware TRACON Project
-Tired of TRACON circles?
-SimAware TRACON Project is a community-driven initiative to draw accurate TRACON (and other APP/DEP) facilities on SimAware and other VATSIM mapping tools.
+The SimAware TRACON Project is a community-driven initiative to have accurate TRACON (and other APP/DEP) facilities depicted on various VATSIM mapping tools.
+This project was originally developed exclusively for SimAware, although is open for community use.

 ## How Do I Submit Updates?

-We have chosen GitHub to be the core of this project so far, as it allows for collaboration on the project and near real-time updates to VAT-Spy data once a pull request has been pushed to the live data.
-Updates to data should be made directly by submitting a PR to the corresponding AIRAC branch through GitHub.
+Updates to data should be made directly by submitting a PR.
 Updates on GitHub that will be merged will be those that either come from verified GitHub accounts belonging to Regions, Divisions, or FIRs/ARTCCs or that have been explicitly authorized by a staff account.

 If you are submitting a new boundary, create a new folder in the `Boundaries` folder with the name of the folder matching the `id` of the feature property (see **Feature Properties** below).
 In the folder, create one `<yoursector>.json` file for the airport, or use one JSON file per sector if you have multiple sectors that can be online (example: [Boundaries/N90](https://github.com/vatsimnetwork/simaware-tracon-project/tree/main/Boundaries/N90)).